Stress, depression or anxiety account for 55% of all working days lost due to work-related ill health.

 Each of our courses ends with a multiple-choice test to measure your knowledge of the material.

-This Mental Health Awareness Training course concludes with a 20 question multiple choice test with a printable certificate.
-In addition, brief in-course questionnaires guide the user through the sections of the training and are designed to reinforce learning and ensure maximum user engagement throughout.
+This Mental Health Awareness Training course concludes with a 20-question multiple choice test with a printable certificate.
+In addition, brief in-course questions guide the user through the sections of the Mental Health and Wellbeing training course and are designed to reinforce learning and ensure maximum user engagement throughout.

 What does my certificate include?